Ikey Owens

-Randolph Isaiah "Ikey" Owens (December 1, 1974 – October 14, 2014) was an American keyboardist known for his work with the Mars Volta, Jack White and an array of bands from the Long Beach music scene.
+Randolph Isaiah "Ikey" Owens (December 1, 1974 – October 14, 2014) was an American multi-instrumentalist and producer, known primarily for his work as a keyboardist.
+Owens also played piano, organ, synthesizers, guitar, drums, melodica, clavinet, and effects pedals.
+Recognized for his tenure with The Mars Volta, Jack White, De Facto, and Free Moral Agents, he also played in and produced an array of bands from the Long Beach and Denver music scenes.